sebastianrueckerai/find-the-morty/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-###  `yarn build && firebase deploy`
+### `firebase deploy`

-Builds and deploys your local version the app to firebase.
+Builds and deploys your locally build version the app to firebase.
 Requires:

-* firebase SDK installed
+- firebase SDK installed
-* firebase credentials for the targeted project
+- firebase credentials & config for the targeted project

+Since CI/CD is set up via github actions, new commits in master will be deployed automatically